 I recommend cutting the slices in half first so they’ll fit nicely in the slow cooker.
 Kitchen shears are perfect for cutting bacon, or use a sharp knife.

-Variations: After you’re doing cooking crockpot bacon, you can sprinkle it with freshly ground black pepper for pepper bacon or red pepper flakes for spicy bacon.
+Variations: After you’re done cooking crockpot bacon, you can sprinkle it with freshly ground black pepper for pepper bacon or red pepper flakes for spicy bacon.